coreboot/coreboot/Documentation/lessons/lesson2.md

 ## Part 3: Clone coreboot and configure it for submitting patches

-Go to the **Projects** tab in the upper left corner and select **List**.
-From the dropdown menu that appears, select "coreboot".
+On Gerrit, click on the **Browse** tab in the upper left corner and select **Repositories**.
+From the listing, select the "coreboot" repo.
+You may have to click the next page arrow at the bottom a few times to find it.

-If you are using SSH keys, select **ssh** from the tabs under "Project coreboot" and run the command that appears.
+If you are using SSH keys, select **ssh** from the tabs under "Project coreboot" and run the clone with commit-msg hook command that's provided.
 This should prompt you for your id_rsa passphrase, if you previously set one.

 If you are using HTTP, instead, select **http** from the tabs under "Project coreboot" and run the command that appears